 Alistair is an instantly recognisable British actor, well-loved for his role as the headmaster Mr Groff in Netflix’s BAFTA and Emmy winning comedy ‘Sex Education’.
-He also had a prominent role in the BBC’s Golden Globe, Emmy and BAFTA winning drama ‘The Night Manager’ based on the novel by John le Carre.
+He had a prominent role in the BBC’s Golden Globe, Emmy and BAFTA winning drama ‘The Night Manager’ based on the novel by John le Carre, and will be reprising his role in the second series which is due out in 2025.
 He also starred in BBC One’s 2016 thriller series ‘Undercover’ with Sophie Okonedo and Adrian Lester.

-His latest major role is starring as con-man Dr Rob Chance in the 2023 BBC thriller series 'The Following Events Are Based on a Pack of Lies'.
-He plays an alleged eco-preneur who tricks two women with a web of lies and distortion, but they unite to take him down.
+In 2023 he starred as the lead, con-man Dr Rob Chance, in the 2023 BBC thriller series 'The Following Events Are Based on a Pack of Lies'.
+He played an alleged eco-preneur who tricks two women with a web of lies and distortion, but they unite to take him down.
 Also in 2023 he starred as Ted Sargeant who is the all-powerful Head of Light Entertainment at the BBC in Sky Original's Comedy 'Funny Woman', based on the book by Nick Hornby and starring Gemma Arterton.
+The award-winning comedy returned for a second series in 2024 with Alistair reprising his role.

 He also appeared in the the 2022 adaptation of the Agatha Christie novel ‘Why Didn’t They Ask Evans’, also starring Hugh Laurie, for Britbox.
 Also in 2022 he starred in new ITV2 sitcom 'Deep Heat' set in the world of pro-wrestling, playing 'Clifford Baxter: The Gentleman Grappler'.